soitgoes511/soitgoes511.github.io/_posts/2022-12-05-remote_work.markdown

 ### Radio silence

-Initially, the quite was a welcome reprieve from the typical chaos which permeated our factory.
+Initially, the quiet was a welcome reprieve from the typical chaos which permeated our factory.
 I had a number of ideas in my time away from work that I wanted to bring to life and the silence allowed me to do just that.
 I quickly noticed that when I did need to send an email to a colleague, that responses were not as punctual as they seemed to have been before the stay-at-home.